loconomics/loconomics/docs/User_LIcenses_Verifications.md

 # Verifying licenses and certifications of service professionals

-This document outlines the process for verifying required and optional licenses and certifications uploaded by service professionals.
+This document outlines the process for verifying required and optional licenses and certifications uploaded by service professionals and how we display them to potential clients.

 ## Objective
 - We want clients to konw that professionals listed on Loconomics have the licenses or certifications required in the area they are offering services.